10 Bold Predictions For 2017

 1. Alastair Cook keeps his job … for now

-We all know the cricketing reasons why Cook should resign as captain – the main one being that he’s crap.
-However, the cricketing establishment has always rallied around Cook – who is the embodiment of well-spoken middle-class Englishness – and therefore the ECB decide to save his perfectly cured Waitrose bacon once again.
+We all know the cricketing reasons why Cook should resign as captain – the main one being that he’s a bit crap.
+However, the cricketing establishment has always rallied around Cook – who is the embodiment of well-spoken middle-class Englishness – and therefore the ECB will elect to preserve his perfectly cured Waitrose bacon once again.

 When Cook refused to make any big decisions in the aftermath of the 5th test (ostensibly because emotions were still very raw) what he actually meant was this: “look guys, everyone will have forgotten about this debacle by the time the Champions Trophy finishes … so I’m going to play for time until this whole silly crisis blows over”.